Schnoor: Development

-Today the oldest houses date back to the 15th century.
-Most of them are from the 17th and 18th centuries.
-While other parts of Bremen developed with plots of about one square kilometre and merchant's villas, the plots in the Schnoor have areas which are just enough for a single houses on 55 square metres.
-The narrow streets were not suitable for the increase in traffic from the 19th century.
-The quarter became one of the poorest parts of Bremen, a situation that meant renovations were unaffordable.
-During the Second World War the Schnoor suffered only slight damage, so that owners of the houses had to pay a Lastenausgleich after 1945.
-But by the mid-1950s the houses were in a pitiable state.
+Today the oldest houses in the date back to the 15th century, although most houses are from the 17th and 18th centuries.
+While other parts of Bremen developed with plots of about 1 km2 and merchant's villas, the plots in the have areas that are just enough for a single house of around 55 m2.
+The narrow streets were not suitable for the increase in traffic from the 19th century, and the quarter became one of the poorest parts of Bremen, a situation that meant renovations were unaffordable.
+During World War II the suffered only slight damage, so that owners of the houses had to pay a ' after 1945.
+By the mid-1950s the houses were in a pitiable state.